Making Your First Open-source Contribution: A Beginner's Guide

 • Click New Pull Request.
 (You might also see a Compare & pull request button.)

-submiting a pull request
+Submiting a pull request on GitHub

-submiting a pull request
+Submiting a pull request on GitHub

 • Select the branch you created earlier.